PaMrhac/SVONT-pipeline/README.md

 # SVONT-pipeline
 SVONT-pipeline is pipeline for **structural variant detection and annotation using Oxford Nanopore data**.
-Oxford Nanopore Technologies provide technology for  It is implemented by Snakemake, workflow manager based od python.
+Oxford Nanopore Technologies provide technology for long reads sequencing.
+Pipeline is implemented by Snakemake and written in Snakefile.
+Snakemake is workflow manager based od python.

 Files in following formats are used as input:
 - sequences in FAST5 format